Amid68/Fake-News-Detection/evaluation/TinyBERT_Eval/TinyBERT_Eval.md

 print(f"Memory usage after loading dataset: {get_memory_usage():.2f} MB")
 ```

-    Memory usage after loading dataset: 819.78 MB
+    Memory usage after loading dataset: 819.72 MB

+Converting to the HuggingFace dataset format enables efficient batching and preprocessing, which is particularly important for memory-constrained environments.

-## 3. Loading My Pre-trained Model
+## 3. Loading the Pre-trained Model

-I'll now load the TinyBERT model that I previously fine-tuned.
-For edge deployment, I'm particularly interested in the model's loading time and memory footprint on CPU, which should be lower than DistilBERT.
+Now I load the TinyBERT model that was previously fine-tuned on the ISOT dataset:

 ```python